RapidR3D/RB_Toolkit/Assets/StreamingAssets/Help/overview.md

 - We also are trying to include information for things not gone over in training very much.
 Job bids.
 Vacation.
 Claims.
 How to use YES effectively. etc.

 Created: 120225
-Authored: GF, JA, JB, BT
+Authored: GF, JA, JB, DM, BT